rule

 Text 39-40

+Oh King, for all women from whose love for the child the milk was flowing that He, the Supreme Lord, the bestower of Oneness, Giver of Liberation and son of Devakî, drank to His satisfaction, for all those who constantly made Krishna their maternal concern [the gopîs], it can never be so that they have to return to the material ocean where one lusts in ignorance [see also B.G.
+4: 9].

 From all women from whose love for the child the milk was flowing that He, the Supreme Lord, the bestower of Oneness, Giver of Liberation and son of Devakî, drank to His satisfaction; from all those who constantly made Krishna their maternal concern, may one never think, o King, that they would return to the material ocean where one lusts in ignorance [see also B.G.
 4: 9].

-From all in love of child that the milk was flowing that He, the Supreme Lord, the bestower of Oneness, Giver of Liberation and son of Devakî, drank to His satisfaction; from all those who constantly made Krishna their maternal concern, may one never think, o King, that they would turn back to the material ocean where one lusts in ignorance [see also B.G.
-4.9].
 (Vedabase)

 Text 41

-Smelling the fragrance of the smoke emanating wondered all the inhabitants of Vrajabhûmi: 'From where is this coming?' and thus speaking with one another reached they the cow-village.
+Smelling the fragrance of the smoke emanating wondered all the inhabitants of Vrajabhûmi: 'Where is it coming from?' and thus speaking with one another reached they the cow-village.
 (Vedabase)

 Text 42

+Getting there they were greatly surprised to hear what the gopas all had to say about the havoc Pûtanâ had created, how she had died and everything that was done for the sake of the baby.

 Getting there were they greatly surprised to hear what the gopas all had to say about the havoc Pûtanâ had created, how she had died and what all for the good of the baby was done.

-Getting there were they greatly surprised to hear what the gopas all had to say about the havoc Pûtanâ had created and how she had died and what all for the good of the baby was done.
 (Vedabase)

 Text 43

-Nanda taking his son on his lap as if He had returned from death, simple and straight smelled His head and achieved the highest peace o best of the Kurus.
+The gentle-minded Nanda took his son on his lap as if He had returned from death, smelled His head and achieved the highest peace, oh best of the Kurus.

 Nanda taking his son on his lap as if He had returned from death, simple and straight smelled His head and achieved the highest peace o best of the Kurus.
 (Vedabase)